 |Bridgestone Tour B X (2020)||96|

 Just because tour pros use them doesn’t necessarily make them right for you but playing with the best ball you can is likely to improve your game.
 Find out whether a tour ball is the best option for you.

 First, you need to decide whether you care more about distance or feel.
 If “feel” is a lot more important to you then you will need to look at lower compression models.
 However, this is likely to cost you some distance.
 If you already struggle to hit the ball a long way then you might want to look at a higher compression ball that will tend to travel further even at a slower clubhead speed and sacrifice some “feel”.

 Find ball(s) that work for you on and around the green.
-Then test those balls out with wedges and irons to see which work the best.
+Then test those balls out with wedges and irons to see which works the best.
 Then see which of those work best for you with your driver.
 If you find one that you’re happy with in every category then that is the ball you should play whether or not think the ball you should play based on your handicap.

 Low Compression Golf Balls Vs. High Compression What’s The Difference?

 Traditionally low compression balls were targeted at players with slower swing speeds such as ladies or seniors.
 While higher swing speed players opted for firmer feeling high-compression golf balls.

 In the current market, most manufacturers are still producing softer (low compression) golf balls but that is to meet the demand from amateurs that want a soft-feeling ball.